Bacchus

 === Etymology ===

-From the Latin Bacchus, from the Ancient Greek Βάκχος (Bákkhos).
+Borrowed from Latin Bacchus, from Ancient Greek Βάκχος (Bákkhos).

 === Pronunciation ===